Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: System model

-where $m=-1/\log_2\left(\cos\left(\phi_{1/2}\right)\right)$ is the Lambertian index of the LED that models the radiation pattern defined by its half-power semi-angle $\phi_{1/2}$.
+The LoS channel gain from LED $l$ to the user follows a Lambertian emission model as~\cite{VLCLoSChannel} where $m=-1/\log_2\left(\cos\left(\phi_{1/2}\right)\right)$ is the Lambertian index of the LED that models the radiation pattern defined by its half-power semi-angle $\phi_{1/2}$.
 The parameter $A_{{\rm PD}}$ stands for the active photodetector (PD) area, $d_{l}$ is the Euclidean distance between LED $l$ and the user, and $\phi_{l}$ and $\varphi_{l}$ are the irradiance and incidence angles, respectively, as represented in Fig.\,\ref{fig:ScenarioLoS}.
 The FoV semi-angle of the PD is denoted by $\Psi$.